graveja0/health-care-markets/README.md

 But in principle, flows of other patient populations–defined by service type (e.g., emergency patients, cardiovascular patients, etc.) or population (e.g., low-income patients, commercially-insured patients) could be used.
-That is, data on patient sub-populations coudl be used to partition geographies or hospitals into *different* markets.
+That is, data on patient sub-populations could be used to partition geographies or hospitals into *different* markets.
 Future research on how market definitions vary for different patient populations would be quite useful.